-The Marine Corps Mountain Warfare Training Center (MCMWTC) is one of the Corps most remote and isolated post.
 The center was established in 1951 as a Cold Weather Battalion with a mission of providing cold weather training for replacement personnel bound for Korea.
 After the Korea conflict the name was changed to the Marine Corps Cold Weather Training Center.
-As a result of its expanded role it was renamed the Marine Corps Mountain Warfare Training Center in 1963.
+As a result of it's expanded role it was renamed the Marine Corps Mountain Warfare Training Center in 1963.
 MCMWTC operated on a full time basis until 1967 when it was placed in a caretaker status as a result of the Vietnam War.
 The training center was reactivated to a full-time command on May 19th 1976.

 MCMWTC is located on California Highway 108 at Pickle Meadow.
 The center is 21 miles northwest of Bridgeport, California and 100 miles south of Reno, Nevada.
-The center occupies 46,000 acres of Toiyabe National Forest under management of the U.S. Forrest Service.
+The center occupies 46,000 acres of Toiyabe National Forrest under management of the U.S. Forrest Service.
 A letter of agreement between the Forrest Service an the Marine Corps permits the use of the area to train Marines in mountain and cold weather operations.

 The center is cited at 6,762 feet, with elevations in the training areas ranging to just under 12,000 feet.
 During the winter season (October - April) snow accumulation can rear 6 to 8 feet.
-Further, severe storms can deposit as much as four feet in a 12 hour period.
+Further, sever storms can deposit as much as four feet in a 12 hour period.
 Annual temperatures range from -20 degrees to +90 degrees Fahrenheit.